peisuke/falcon_sample/README.md

 $ docker run -it -p 8000:8000 --rm falcon_sample
 ```

-Send image to the server, and output image size.
+Send image to the server, and image size will be returned.

 ```sh
 $ python client.py -d ./test.jpg -i 127.0.0.1 -p 8000